chris-godinho/juggle/README.md

 ## Description

 Juggler is a versatile task management app designed for individuals seeking a seamless blend of work and personal life organization.
-With a minimalist aesthetic and an emphasis on customization, Juggler offers various layout options and ten color themes, ensuring a tailored experience that suits your preferences.
+With a minimalist aesthetic and an emphasis on customization, Juggler offers various layout options and ten colour themes, ensuring a tailored experience that suits your preferences.

 Combining schedule/calendar functionalities and a task view, the app goes beyond conventional task management by providing work/life balance statistics and personalized recommendations for activities.
-Customize your experience with options like defining balance goals, setting sleeping hours, and selecting favorite activities for tailored suggestions.
+Customize your experience with options like defining balance goals, setting sleeping hours, and selecting favourite activities for tailored suggestions.

 Juggler offers a sleek, user-centric design, making it an ideal choice for those prioritizing a harmonious work-life balance.